Skip to main content

 Practice questions written in the style of VCAA exam questions on this dot point, with worked answer explainers.
 The year tag is the paper they imitate, not the source.

-This three-mark question asks you to connect specific language features to the construction of an individual's identity, so name each feature precisely and explain what aspect of identity it signals.
+This question connects specific features to the construction of an individual's identity, so name each feature precisely and explain what aspect of identity it signals.

 Identify two different features (with line numbers) from across the subsystems, for example colloquial or non-standard lexis, hypocoristics, regional or cultural lexis, phonological features represented in the transcript, or discourse markers and solidarity terms.

 For each feature, explain how it demonstrates identity: regional and cultural identity (place-based lexis or accent features), in-group and solidarity identity (slang, terms of address), or a relaxed, egalitarian persona (informal, non-standard forms).
-Tie the choice to who the speaker is presenting himself as.
+Tie the choice to who the speaker presents themselves as.